ismaai008l/Projects/README.md

 # Projects
-Here where I store most of my python projects
+Here where I store most of my python projects.
+It will be updated weekly.